Union County-Marysville

 Hyperscale Data Centers

-are large facilities built to support cloud computing at global scale.
-They are the backbone of AI, cloud, streaming, and apps.
+Large facilities built to support cloud computing and artificial intelligence on a global scale.
+They serve as the backbone of cloud platforms, AI systems, streaming services, and digital applications.

 2